Becoming a freelancer/self-employed

 Streamline your German book keeping with BuchhaltungsButler online accounting software.
 With simple workflows and automation, you can make accounting faster and easier.
 Their software is GoBD-compliant and can be tailored to the needs of your company.
 Try BuchhaltungsButler today for straightforward accounting.

-The difference between starting a business and becoming a freelancer (Freiberufler) in Germany
+Starting a business vs becoming a freelancer in Germany

 Freelancing is a suitable option for skilled workers that like the idea of being their own boss.
 Germany has experienced something of a freelancing boom in the 21st century.
 There are about 1.471 million registered freelancers in the country, double the amount from twenty years ago.